kancharlaNarmadha/1B/README.md

 ## Algorithm

-1.Create a class Animal with a constructor that prints "I am an animal".
+1.Create a class Course with variables degree, branch, and year, and a method dispCourse() to display course details.

-2.Create a subclass Dog that extends Animal and has a constructor which calls super() and prints "I am a dog".
+2.Create a class Student with a variable Stu_Id and a Course object as a data member.

-3.Use super() in the Dog constructor to invoke the parent class (Animal) constructor.
+3.Define the method disp() in Student to initialize student ID and call dispCourse() using the Course object.

-4.In the main() method, create an object of the Dog class.
+4.In the main() method, create a Student object and call disp() with student and course details.

-5.Observe the output showing the sequence of constructor calls from parent to child.
+5.Display the student ID and course details using the respective methods.